adunning/dissertation/1-cirencester.md

 Alexander clearly benefited from the patristic reading available to him, but clearly wanted something more current and direct.
 During his time at Paris, Alexander was inspired by the work of authors such as his teacher William de Montibus to bring the latest in scholastic theology to bear on practical pastoral matters.
 When he came to Cirencester, he was probably shocked to find that he had no such tools to accomplish what he saw as his work there.
 Alexander’s writings, however, would have represented something quite new to the canons: works that they could use in everyday life.

 One of the most remarkable features of the earlier books from Cirencester is their very detailed colophons. @webber:1998libraries have suggested that these were included as a reminder to pray for the souls of those who made the books and their benefactors [pp. xxv, 26].

-# Alexander’s background
-- so how does this mesh with what A. would have learned under William de M?

-- note his specific praise of M. in *LSD*

-- what do we know about St Frideswide's, A's home?

-- Robert Cricklade: what did he write?

-- note his real dates, which are not what most people think (edition)

-> Studiosis et precipue claustralibus et scolasticis Rodbertus Crikeladensis prior Oxinefordie non superbe sapere, sed tramitem discipline humiliter percurrere.
-Plinii Secundi libros de Naturali Historia XXXVII in IX coartare uolumina conatus sum ad communem omnium ea legere uolentium utilitatem, hac usus breuitate, ut uobis satisfaciam et fastidiosis causam ocitandi tolla. placuit enim memorabiliora et utiliora conscibere, superfluis uero et nostro tempori non necessariis supersedere. quid enim prodest singularum urbium aut uiculorum siue etiam locorum nomina percurrere, cum non uiculorum siue etiam locorum nomina percurrere, cum non lceat inde tributa exigere? [@cricklade:2002defloratio, pp. 2–3]

-- did R send A to Cirencester? if so, why?

-- what would A have thought when he arrived at Cirencester

-- which brings us to the next chapter, on what he feels the need to supply

-The fall fair for which Cirencester later earned renown was also initiated during Alexander's time [@ross:1964cartulary, <!-- page --> no. 43; @leland:itinerary, p.
-1:129 (part II, fol.
-24: cf. 3:101–102, part VI, fol.
-65), refers to a Monday market; quoted in @willis:1718history, p.
-1:61].

-'Love-days': Alexander defending Gloucester [@richardson:1941select, p. clxxix–clxxxi; cited in @hunt:1984schools, p.
-13; translated in @rothwell:1996english, p.
-863]